LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 | 4.
 [Counter cahched in `EnumMap` with one randomly chosen `enum` tag](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/MainCacheEnumMapTagless.java) :large_blue_circle:    |                   17.687 | unmeasurable                             |
 | 5.
 [Counter cahched in `HashMap` with one randomly chosen `enum` tag](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/MainCacheHashMapTagless.java) :large_orange_diamond: |                   18.183 | unmeasurable                             |

 Every example that cached its counters used about `~18MiB` of memory.
-What's amazing is when the counters weren't cached, they used many orders of magnitude more memory.
+What's amazing is when the counters weren't cached, they used orders of magnitude more memory.
 A counter with zero tags utilized `~80GiB` of memory, mostly for the construction of `Meter$Id`.
 When a tag was introduced, the memory usage tripled to `~224GiB` because the construction of each counter introduced the instantiation of `Tags` and `Tag[]`.
 These superfluous objects are short-lived so they won't cause to out-of-memory errors, but they can trigger excessive GC usage which can hinder the application's performance.
-There is one caveat, this test is not at all indicative of how an application runs in the real world but it does exemplify the level of waste introduced when performance is not considered.
+This test is not indicative of how an application runs in the real world but it does exemplify the level of waste introduced when performance is not considered!

 // Add note about GC count

-### Performance testing with Java Microbenchmark Harness (JMH)
+### Performance testing with JMH

-JMH is a JVM tool specializing in performance testing applications where nanosecond accuracy is a necessary.

 The single threaded [benchmarks](https://github.com/LajosPolya/JMH-Test/blob/main/src/main/java/com/github/lajospolya/MicrometerCounterBenchmark.java) are broken down into two categories; "tagless" and "tagged".
-Tagless counters are the simplest example of a counter, created like this; `meterRegistry.counter("counter")`, see, no tags.
+Tagless counters are the simplest example of a counter; `meterRegistry.counter("counter")`.
-Tagged counters contain one tag, created like this; `meterRegistry.counter("counter", "tag_key", "tag_value")`.
+Tagged counters contain at least one tag; `meterRegistry.counter("counter", "tag_key", "tag_value")`.
 The reason the tagged benchmarks are many orders of magnitude slower than the untagged is because in order to randomly test counters with many different tags, I had to run the benchmark in a loop.
 So each tagged benchmark is really testing 1,000,000 iterations, while the untagged benchmarks only increment one counter.
+The results of the two types of tests should not be compared.

 | Benchmark                                                                        | Mode | Cnt |         Score |          Error | Units |
 |----------------------------------------------------------------------------------|------|-----|--------------:|---------------:|-------|